Bertles History, Family Crest & Coats of Arms

 Early History of the Bertles family

 This web page shows only a small excerpt of our Bertles research.
-Another 111 words (8 lines of text) covering the years 160 and 1602 are included under the topic Early Bertles History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 160 and 1602 are included under the topic Early Bertles History in all our PDF Extended History products and printed products wherever possible.

 Bertles Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bertles include Birtles, Byrtles, Birchell, Birchells and others.

 Early Notables of the Bertles family (pre 1700)

 More information is included under the topic Early Bertles Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bertles family to Ireland

 Some of the Bertles family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.